DwangShers/02230281_WEB101_PA2/README.md

 * Favourite:
 You can list your favourite pokemon.

-* Pokemon Caught
+* Pokemon Caught:
 You can list down the count of pokemon's you caught.

-* Search for Pokemon
+* Search for Pokemon:
 You can search for the desired pokemon in a short period of time.

 ### Reference